Knock, knock...knock, knock....

 Jonathan shook his head.

 “What’s happening?
 What’s going on?” demanded the Pastor, struggling to keep his balance.
-Jonathan continued to stare at him with penetrating eyes, singing his ballad, seemingly oblivious to the undulating floor.
+Jonathan continued to stare at him and sing his ballad, seemingly oblivious to the undulating floor.

-A breeze whistled through the sanctuary, fluttering registration slips in the racks on the seat backs.
+A breeze whistled through the sanctuary, fluttering registration slips in the racks on the backs of the pews.
 A faint fog crept in with the breeze and swirled about the Pastor.

 “What are you doing?” the Pastor demanded to know.
 “What’s happening?”